arjunshetty1/turingsite/README.md

-# turingsite
-Turing site practise landing page using html and css
+Practise landing page using html and css